astropy/photutils/docs/psf.rst

 - `~photutils.psf.CircularGaussianPRF`: a circular 2D Gaussian PRF model
   parameterized in terms of the position, total flux, and FWHM.

-- `~photutils.psf.IntegratedGaussianPRF`: a circular 2D Gaussian PRF
+- `~photutils.psf.CircularGaussianSigmaPRF`: a circular 2D Gaussian PRF
   model parameterized in terms of the position, total flux, and sigma (standard deviation).